ninest/parthkabra.me/content/posts/blog/account-hacked/index.md

 You don't.
 Use a password manager.

 If you use only iOS, Mac, and Safari, use Apple's password manager, iCloud Keychain.
 Read more about it [here](https://support.apple.com/en-sg/HT204085).
 It's quite easy to use on your [iPhone](https://support.apple.com/en-us/HT211146) and [Mac](https://support.apple.com/en-us/HT211145).
-Safari will also [automatically suggest](https://www.google.com/search?q=safari+suggest+strong+password) (and store) strong passwords when you login.
+Safari will also [automatically suggest](https://www.google.com/search?q=safari+suggest+strong+password) and store strong passwords when you login.

 If you use only Chrome, use [Google's password manager](https://passwords.google.com/).

 If you use Firefox, use [Firefox Lockwise](https://www.mozilla.org/en-US/firefox/lockwise/).

-My personal suggestion is [**Bitwarden**](https://bitwarden.com/).
+My personal suggestion is [Bitwarden](https://bitwarden.com/).
 It is free and open-source, has a mobile app, browser extension, and web interface, so I can access my passwords everywhere.
 I only need to keep one master password, which I have written down and kept in ██ ███ ██████.

 ## 2FA